gwerneckp/milkshake-email-finder/README.md

 As you can see, we successfully found Sheldon's email address.</br>

-The original PHP code written by my father, Ricardo Paiva, in 2005 is available in this repository.
-This is a reimplementation of the same algorithm in typescript.
+This repository contains the original PHP code written by my father, Ricardo Paiva, in 2005, as well as the typescript reimplementation.
+The Python script is a new and improved solution that will generate more email options than the previous one.